 Before the FISG, financial reporting enforcement operated through a two-stage system.
 The Deutsche Prüfstelle für Rechnungslegung (FREP, the German Financial Reporting Enforcement Panel) was a private-sector body that conducted the initial examination.
 Only if the FREP identified problems, or if the company refused to cooperate, did BaFin step in at stage two.

 This structure failed visibly in the Wirecard case.
-The FREP lacked investigative powers, could not compel third-party evidence, and had no authority to conduct forensic examinations.
+The FREP lacked investigative powers and could not compel third-party evidence.
+It had no authority to conduct forensic examinations.
 BaFin, constrained to the second stage, arrived too late.

 The FISG abolished the FREP entirely.
 From 1 January 2022, BaFin conducts all financial reporting examinations (both random sampling and ad hoc) as a single-stage process.
-BaFin now has the authority to:
+BaFin now has the authority to demand information from third parties, conduct on-site forensic investigations, refer matters directly to its enforcement division, and publish examination results earlier than was previously possible.
+BaFin established a dedicated directorate for financial reporting enforcement within its Securities Supervision division in September 2021, staffing it partly with former FREP employees.

 Separately, the FISG restricted auditor tenure for PIE engagements to a strict ten-year maximum, aligning Germany with the EU Audit Regulation but removing any national extension option that had previously existed.